YuYu Hakusho: Video games

-A number of video games have been developed that tie to the YuYu Hakusho series, most of which have been produced for and released exclusively in Japan.
-Prior to the launch of the franchise in North America, games were released on the Game Boy, Super Famicom, Sega consoles, and various platforms.
+Several video games have been developed that tie to the YuYu Hakusho series, most of which have been produced for and released exclusively in Japan.
+Before the launch of the franchise in North America, games were released on the Game Boy, Super Famicom, Sega consoles, and various platforms.
 North America only saw three video game releases.
-Two releases for the Nintendo's Game Boy Advanced handheld console, and one release for Sony's PlayStation 2 console.
+Two releases for Nintendo's Game Boy Advance handheld console, and one release for Sony's PlayStation 2 console.
 A single Mega Drive game, Yū Yū Hakusho Makyō Tōitsusen, was published in Brazil by Tectoy in 1999 under the title YuYu Hakusho: Sunset Fighters.
 When Atari gained publishing rights to Yu Yu Hakusho video games in 2003, the company created and released three games in these regions: Yu Yu Hakusho: Spirit Detective, an action-adventure game for the Game Boy Advance; Yu Yu Hakusho: Tournament Tactics, a tactical role-playing game also for the Game Boy Advance; and Yu Yu Hakusho: Dark Tournament, a 3D fighting game for the PlayStation 2.

 Yu Yu Hakusho characters were also featured in the Weekly Shōnen Jump crossover fighting games J-Stars Victory VS and Jump Force.
 Yusuke, Hiei, and Toguro are playable in both games.